Zarak-K/Blood-Transfusion-in-Major-Haemorrhage/README.md

 1) Provide a means of easily monitoring the ratios going forward
 2) Provide a means of monitoring blood component wastage
 3) Assess whether transfusion ratios have improved since 2017
-4) Assess whether any changes in transfusion ratios can be correlated with changes in survival rate
+4) Assess whether any improvements in transfusion ratio can be correlated with improvements in survival rate
 5) Assess any changes in blood component wastage from 2017

 ## Objectives 1 & 2